wp-plugins/spamcaptcher/readme.txt

 == ChangeLog ==

+= Version 1.0.3 =
+* Fixed logic that dictates whether a session gets a SHOULD_MODERATE or SHOULD_DELETE response when the session ID is not present.

 = Version 1.0.2 =
 * Fixed issue of invalid permissions to view the settings page.
 * Removed references to WPMU as that needs to be further tested.